 Collegiate Courts are always Federal, due to the fact that they oversee the resolution of appeals and means of challenge provided for in Federal laws, such as the Amparo law.
-Just as with the Courts of Appeal, the parties are not allowed to exhibit further evidence unless it is related to a possible cause for rejection of the main action.
-The cases are heard and ruled by a panel of three Magistrates, whose decision is final.
+Just as with the Courts of Appeal, the parties are not allowed to exhibit further evidence unless it is related to a possible cause for Once the evidence has been offered and exhibited, the Judge will rule on whether to admit it and schedule an evidence hearing in which all admitted evidence will be prepared and conducted, e.g. testimonials, confessionals, and expert opinions.